 There are trade-offs: intensity versus contentment, exaltation versus peace.
 And perhaps the best exchange of all: you trade in an idea of yourself for a reality that, if nothing else, can make you laugh.

-I’m not quite sure why I’m using Warner’s piece as the foil in a holiday reflection (of all things), but obviously it has stuck with me.
-Although I won’t claim immunity from all of Warner’s lamentations about getting older, I now feel ready to write my response.
+I’m not quite sure why I’m using Warner’s piece as the prompt for a holiday reflection, but obviously it has stuck with me over the years.
+Although I won’t claim immunity from all of Warner’s lamentations about getting older, I now feel ready to write a response.

-For me, among the genuine blessings of the passing of time have been authenticity and self-definition.
+That said, among the genuine blessings of the passing of time have been the gaining of authenticity and self-definition.
 I have been afforded the extraordinary privilege of being able to make choices — hundreds of millions of people in this world are not so fortunate.
-I have squandered some of that privilege, but thankfully a kernel of inner wisdom has helped me to narrow down the limitless possibilities, rather than struggling to keep them open.
+I have squandered some of that privilege — stupidly at times — but thankfully a kernel of inner wisdom has helped me to narrow down the limitless possibilities, rather than struggling to keep them open.

 I do know of those youthful feelings that Warner writes about.
 That sense of the world being your oyster, wrapped in a seemingly boundless optimism of things to come.
 I remember those days well, and sometimes I get nostalgic for them.

 But was it ever actually that good?
-If I’m being honest with myself, I also must acknowledge piles of anxiety, insecurity, immaturity, and posturing (a kinder way of saying inauthenticity) that were very much a part of my twentysomething self and, umm, beyond.
-By no means do I assume that everyone of this age range is similarly afflicted, but those qualities were very much a part of my life during that long stretch of time.
+If I’m being honest with myself, I also must acknowledge the piles of anxiety, insecurity, immaturity, and posturing (a kinder way of saying inauthenticity) that were very much a part of my twentysomething self and, umm, beyond.
+By no means do I assume that all others within those age ranges are similarly afflicted, but such qualities were very much a part of my life during that long stretch of time.

-Okay, so today I’ve got a lot less hair, more paunch, and my knees creak, but I have a sense of what I’m supposed to be doing and that feels good.
+So today I’ve got less hair, more paunch, and my knees creak, but I have a strong sense of what I’m supposed to be doing and that feels good.
 I now understand Joseph Campbell’s sage advice, follow your bliss.
-Campbell (1904-87), whose writings and lectures on mythology, faith traditions, and the world’s societies made him a singular authority on the human experience, suggested that following our bliss will lead us to the life paths that have been awaiting us.
+Campbell (1904-87), whose writings and lectures on mythology, faith traditions, and the world’s societies made him a cherished authority on the human experience, suggested that following our bliss will lead us to the life paths that have been awaiting us.
 When we reach this point, opportunities and connections seem to materialize.

 In a popular PBS series of interviews with Bill Moyers, Campbell replied to a Moyers question about whether “hidden hands” guide and facilitate our work once we’ve found our path: